Meet-The-Buyer: Al Overton, Planet Organic

 What categories and types of products were you keen to discover while in Australia?

 NEW products.
-Not just duplications of products that are already on the shelf, but real newness and innovation.
+Not just duplicates of products that are already on the shelf, but real newness and innovation.
 Particularly within snacking, breakfast cereals or foods that can be volume sellers.
 We wanted brands who were looking to launch into the UK and looking for a launch partner.
 Products with stand-out shelf appeal.

 The International Buyers Program will be continuing in 2019, so make sure to get involved and keep up to date, and find your export opportunities with the Naturally Good Expo.